-What are the features of Shadesman?
+What Are the Features of Shadesman+?

-- Shade tolerant
+- Shade tolerant and grows in shaded areas

 - Quick recovery from damage